bormaxi8080/osint-timeline/DRAFT.md

 ChatGPT Telegram Commentator - ChatGPT will write comments on your behalf in telegram and do it the fastest: https://github.com/DARKM00N1337/ChatGPT_Telegram_Commentator

+Supervision - write your reusable computer vision tools.
+Whether you need to load your dataset from your hard drive, draw detections on an image or video, or count how many detections are in a zone: https://github.com/roboflow/supervision

 Facefusion - Industry leading face manipulation platform: https://github.com/facefusion/facefusion

 ---

 **Software Development:**

-Supervision - write your reusable computer vision tools.
-Whether you need to load your dataset from your hard drive, draw detections on an image or video, or count how many detections are in a zone: https://github.com/roboflow/supervision
+Rate Shield - A configurable rate limiter that can apply rate limiting on individual APIs with individual rules: https://github.com/x-sushant-x/Rate-Shield

+oci-registry is an implementation of the OCI Registry spec with filesystem and S3 storage back-ends: https://github.com/mcronce/oci-registry

 ----

 **Linux & DevOps:**

 Kopia - Cross-platform backup tool for Windows, macOS & Linux with fast, incremental backups, client-side end-to-end encryption, compression and data deduplication: https://github.com/kopia/kopia

+Ghostport - A high-performance port spoofing tool built in Rust.
+Confuse port scanners with dynamic service emulation across all ports.
+Features customizable signatures, efficient async handling, and easy traffic redirection: https://github.com/vxfemboy/ghostport

 ----